 Graduate Program Requirements

-In the first year, students participate in laboratory rotations and take their core courses.
+In the first year, students participate in laboratory rotations, take their core courses, aligned with the integrated program in cellular, molecular, and biomedical studies (CMBS)), and identify a thesis research laboratory.
 Laboratory rotations provide an opportunity for students to participate in ongoing research in laboratories associated with the graduate program, allowing them to become familiar with techniques, literature and current questions in a variety of research areas.
 Rotations also provide the opportunity for students to identify a mentor with whom they will pursue their thesis work.
-During their first year, each graduate student will undertake three laboratory rotations each of which are ~3-4 months in duration.
-These rotations are chosen from faculty in the program with the consultation of the program director.
+During their first year, each graduate student will undertake between two and four laboratory rotations, with flexibility to account for the specific nature of the work conducted in each laboratory.
+These rotations are chosen from approved program faculty with the consultation of the program director.

 During the second year, students begin their thesis research in earnest, and take additional courses which can be tailored to their research interests.
 In the spring of their second year, students take their qualifying exam, which provides a formal evaluation of the student’s potential as a candidate for the Ph.D. degree.
 The qualifying exam is designed to assess the student’s ability to develop a sophisticated, in-depth understanding of their thesis project and broader scientific knowledge.
 The qualifying exam committee is chosen based on the student's research interests, in discussion with their thesis advisor and the program director.
 The committee will consist of three members of the graduate program, with one serving as the chair.
 The qualifying exam consists of two parts: a written proposal and an oral defense.